-It is generally important to take the lowest dose of Catafast that relieves your pain and/or swelling and for the shortest time possible in order to keep your risk for cardiovascular side effects as small as possible.
+It is generally important to take the lowest dose of Cataflam that relieves your pain and/or swelling and for the shortest time possible in order to keep your risk for cardiovascular side effects as small as possible.

-Warnings and precautions
+Warnings and Precautions

-Talk to your doctor or pharmacist before taking Catafast
+Talk to your doctor or pharmacist before taking Cataflam Tablets

-- If you suffer from any stomach or bowel disorders including ulcerative colitis or Crohn's disease - If you have kidney or liver problems - If you are over 65 years of age - If you have a condition called porphyria - If you suffer from any blood or bleeding disorder.
-If you do, your doctor may ask you to go for regular check-ups while you are taking these sachets. - If you have asthma or hay fever (seasonal allergic rhinitis). - If you are you breast-feeding - If you smoke, have diabetes, angina, blood clots, high blood pressure, raised cholesterol or raised triglycerides.
-If yes, you must not increase the dose above 100mg per day of you are treated for more than 4 weeks.
-If you could be suffering from dehydration (e.g. by sickness, diarrhea, before and after major surgery) - If you have swollen feet - If you have a phenylketonuria (Catafast contains aspartame, a source of phenylalanine which may be harmful for patients with phenylketonuria)
+- If you suffer from any stomach or bowel disorders including ulcerative colitis or Crohn's disease - If you have kidney or liver problems, or are you elderly - If you have a condition called porphyria - If you suffer from any blood or bleeding disorder, your doctor may ask you to go for regular check-ups while you are taking these tablets. - If you have ever had asthma or hay fever (seasonal allergic rhinitis). - If you are breast-feeding - If you have intolerance to some sugars such as sucrose (Cataflam Tablets contain sucrose).

+- If you could be suffering from dehydration (e.g. by sickness, diarrhea, before or after major surgery) - If you have swollen feet - If you smoke, have diabetes, have angina, blood clots, high blood pressure, raised cholesterol or raised triglycerides you must not increase the dose above 100mg per day if treated for more than 4 weeks

-If any of these above apply to you, tell your doctor before you take Catafast.
+If any of the above apply to you, tell your doctor before you take Cataflam.

 Side effects may be minimised by using the lowest effective dose for the shortest duration necessary.